Curriculum

 • Science

 The students at St. Ann School gain an understanding of the natural world as they actively engage in scientific inquiry.
-Students are taught to ask questions, research, hypothesize, experiment and observe as they analyze results and draw conclusions.
-All grade levels incorporate the scientific method in their studies of life, earth and physical science.
-Teachers use tools such as lab equipment, the McGraw Hill and Glencoe series, video streaming, and internet web sites to enhance science curriculum.
+Students are taught to ask questions, research, hypothesize, experiment, and observe as they analyze results and draw conclusions.
+All grade levels incorporate the scientific method in their studies of life, earth, and physical science.
+Teachers use tools such as lab equipment, the McGraw Hill Inspire Science curriculum, video streaming, STEM activities, and online resources such as Generation Genius, Scholastic News, BrainPop, and IXL to enhance the science curriculum.
 As students learn science content, process skills are continually developed.
-Two fully equipped science labs make it exciting for students to participate in scientific investigations.
-Third through seventh grade students are encouraged to participate in the Learning Fair engaging in activities that exhibit their understanding of the scientific method.
+A fully equipped science lab makes it exciting for students to participate in scientific investigations.
+Third through seventh grade students are encouraged to participate in our school’s Learning Fair engaging in activities that exhibit their understanding of the scientific method.

 • Social Studies

 Our social studies program allows students to explore the world we live in and examine cause and effect relationships that have impacted history and continue to impact the world today.
-Students learn geography, civics, economics and history using such valuable tools as: Harcourt and Glencoe textbook series, Scholastic News, Discovery Education, BrainPop, Starfall, iPads, and the media center.
-Programs, field trips and guest speakers further develop our students’ appreciation of our past and the present.
+Students learn geography, civics, economics and history using such valuable tools as: McGraw Hill’s Impact Social Studies textbook series, Scholastic News, United Streaming, BrainPop, Starfall, and IXL.
+Programs, field trips, and guest speakers further develop our students’ appreciation of our past and the present.
 Our program’s goal is to mold responsible, well informed citizens who possess moral integrity and who will contribute to society in a positive way.
+Students in third through seventh grade also have the opportunity to participate in our school’s Learning Fair by producing a project in a variety of social studies categories.

 • Assessment

 Using the information from a variety of formative assessments, the child’s teachers and mentors are able to gain an understanding and appreciation of each child’s unique approach to learning as well as how the child interacts with adults and peers.
 The students’ performance on these assessments allows teachers to reflect on teaching methods and determine next steps in developing the students’ skills and conceptual understanding.
-Summative assessments include ACT Aspire testing for our 3rd through 6th grade students.
-All assessments are analyzed and used to make decisions that will allow us to challenge our students based on their current academic needs.
+Throughout the school year, teachers in grades K-7 gather and analyze the students’ formative assessment data through IXL and NWEA Map Growth assessments.
+Students in Grades 3-7 are administered the TerraNova Next assessments in the Spring.
+All assessments are analyzed and used to make decisions that will allow us to better prepare our students for the challenges they face.
 Curriculum changes are put into effect and monitored based on feedback from stakeholders and student performance on all assessments.
+Our students continue to exceed the Archdiocesan and National percentile averages.

 • Enrichment Classes

-All students participate in enrichment classes such as health, music, computer, library, Spanish, and PE.
-Beginning with our two year olds, enrichment classes help our younger students explore the world of music, movement, and the arts.
-Every third grade student learns to play a musical instrument.
+All students participate in enrichment classes such as health, music, computer, library, art, Spanish, PE and STEM.
+Beginning with our two-year-old class, enrichment classes help our younger students explore the world of music, movement, and the arts.
+Every third-grade student learns to play a musical instrument.
 Beginning in fourth grade, students may join the school band.
 During library and computer, Middle School students utilize these enrichment classes to complete assignments across the curriculum to meet the technological demands of high school.
+Students in third through seventh grade participate in the Accelerated Reader program in the school library.
+The program is designed to help foster a love of reading while allowing students to check for accuracy through computerized Accelerated Reader quizzes.

 • Technology

 Technology infiltrates the entire school.
 St. Ann School remains committed to our continued growth in the use of technology from classroom instruction to communication with parents concerning their child’s grades, attendance, and assignments.
-Our use of technology also makes it easier for parents to register online, make payments for registration, tuition, cafeteria and daycare fees.
+Our use of technology also makes it easier for parents to register online, make payments for registration, tuition, cafeteria, and extended care fees.

 • Clubs

-St. Ann School offers a large variety of clubs (Art Club, Chess Club, Builder’s Club, Beta Club, Junior Service Club, Lego Club, St. Joseph’s Club, St. Mary’s Club, Student Ministry, Science Club, Spanish Club, Technology Club), sports (flag football, volleyball, basketball, cabbage ball, Metro sports- baseball, bowling, tennis, cross country, soccer), and activities (Quiz Bowl, Student Councils, Patrols, Band, Junior CYO, Cheerleading).
+St. Ann School offers a large variety of clubs (Art Club, Fine Arts Club, Chess Club, Builder’s Club, Beta Club, Drama Club, Junior Service Club, Lego Club, St. Joseph’s Club, St. Mary’s Club, Science Club, Spanish Club, STEM Club, Student Ministry Club, Technology Club, Spirit Club), sports (flag football, volleyball, basketball, cabbage ball, Metro sports- baseball, bowling, tennis, cross country, soccer, swimming, golf), and activities (Quiz Bowl, Student Council, Patrols, Band, Junior CYO, Cheerleading, Dance Team).
 These activities provide leadership opportunities, empower students, and build their self-esteem.

 Technology